About NYU Blueprints for Progressive Change in Juvenile Justice

 NYU Blueprints for Progressive Change in Juvenile Justice involves faculty working across disciplinary boundaries to address these disparities.
 In collaboration with policy and practice leaders, we develop and test research-based solutions to create meaningful and long-lasting change in the lives of children and their families.

 Blueprints is co-sponsored by NYU’s Institute of Human Development and Social Change (IHDSC) and Strategies to Reduce Inequality (SRI) initiative, and advances NYU’s mission to leverage rigorous scholarship toward social impact.
-If you are interested in Blueprints, please contact Chris Barker, Assistant Director, Program Development, IHDSC and Jayson Jones, Research Coordinator, SRI.
+If you are interested in Blueprints, please contact Chris Barker, Associate Director, IHDSC.

 NYU Faculty Members: